Presentation: Patient with a family history of renal cancer

 At a glance:

-- Hereditary renal cancer syndromes are often autosomal dominant: first-degree relatives of an affected individual have a 50% chance of being affected themselves.
+- Inherited renal cancer syndromes often follow autosomal dominant inheritance: first-degree relatives have a 50% chance of carrying the familial gene variant responsible.

 - Alert!
-Kidney cancers occurring as a result of an inherited kidney cancer predisposition syndrome are more likely to appear at a younger age (below 50 years old), cause multiple tumours and affect both kidneys.
+Renal cancers occurring as a result of an inherited renal cancer predisposition syndrome are more likely to appear at a younger age (below 50 years old), cause multiple cancers and affect both kidneys.

 Example clinical scenario

-A 24-year-old man comes to see you worried about his family history of kidney cancer.
-His grandfather died of kidney cancer when he was younger, and his mother has recently been diagnosed with it at the age of 48.
+A 24-year-old man comes to see you worried about his family history of renal cancer.
+His grandfather died of renal cancer when he was younger, and his mother has recently been diagnosed with it at the age of 48.

 Identifying those at risk of a genetic condition

-- a diagnosis of kidney cancer under the age of 50;
+- a diagnosis of renal cancer under the age of 50 (personal or family history);

 - bilateral or multifocal renal cancer, regardless of age; and

-- the presence of features of an inherited cancer syndrome, including cerebellar or spinal haemangioblastoma, retinal angioma, uveal melanoma, phaeochromocytoma or paraganglioma, mesothelioma spontaneous pneumothorax, cutaneous leiomyomata or uterine leiomyomas (in a patient under 40 years of age with a pathology suggesting an FH mutation).
+- the presence of features of an inherited cancer predisposition syndrome, including cerebellar or spinal haemangioblastoma, retinal angioma, uveal melanoma, phaeochromocytoma or paraganglioma, mesothelioma spontaneous pneumothorax, cutaneous leiomyomata or uterine leiomyomas (in a patient under 40 years of age).

 - The family may already have a diagnosis of an inherited cancer predisposition syndrome, and/or there may already be a known pathogenic variant in the family.